ec1oud/sbitx/README.md

-# zBitx systemd daemon
+# s/zBitx systemd daemon
 ## Introduction
-This is a daemon for controlling the zBitx transceiver.
-It is based on the official GTK client, from which all GTK GUI elements have been removed.
+This is a daemon for controlling a sBitx or zBitx transceiver.
+It is based on a fork of the official GTK client, in which many bugs are fixed, and all GTK GUI elements have been removed.
 This means that a graphical desktop environment is no longer required.
-Control is still via the touchscreen of the zBitx frontend or via a browser.
+Control is via the touchscreen of the zBitx, remote control, or via a browser.
+9p support will be added back later, and a new client will be built for use on the sbitx touchscreen.
 The daemon is started and stopped with the support of systemd.

 ## Requirements